 For example, say Reznick and Klein, anxiety is playing out interpersonally among family members and friends in ways that they never have before.
 There are family members worried about seeing relatives who have not been as strict in observing social distancing guidelines.
 In our social circles, friends may be facing widely divergent concerns, from financial difficulties to health issues, due to the pandemic.

-Understanding the importance of being proactive in dealing with stress before it impacts your day-to-day life, JCS launched an array of virtual group programs to help people manage the challenges to their emotional, social, and psychological well-being.
+Understanding the importance of being proactive in dealing with stress before it impacts your day-to-day life, JCS launched an array of virtual group programs to help people manage the challenges to their emotional, social and psychological well-being.

 In the early days of the Stay Home order, the agency began by offering 15-minute online presentations daily called “Lunch Bites.”
 Video recordings of the 12 Lunch Bites sessions can be viewed at jcsbalt.org/virtual-library.

 The agency subsequently began offering small interactive group sessions.
-Many of these groups utilize a mindfulness approach which combines breath work, movement, and meditation to help individuals persevere when faced with challenges and build resiliency.
+Many of these groups utilize a mindfulness approach which combines breath work, movement and meditation to help individuals persevere when faced with challenges and build resiliency.

 Mindfulness helps individuals manage physical, emotional and behavioral reactions to changing and difficult situations and has been shown to reduce anxiety.
 This approach was first introduced in the late 1970s by Jon Kabit-Zinn, who founded the University of Massachusetts Stress Reduction Clinic and Center for Mindfulness.

-Part learning and part practicing, Reznick guides participants in exploring our mind and its thoughts, our feelings as they appear in heart, our body and the messages it sends us, and our beliefs and attitudes that can lift us to our higher calling and functioning.
+Part learning and part practicing, Reznick guided participants in exploring our mind and its thoughts, our feelings as they appear in heart, our body and the messages it sends us, and our beliefs and attitudes that can lift us to our higher calling and functioning.
 “While its not therapy, it can be very therapeutic to practice some of the techniques offered,” says Reznick.

 The first series was held in May as part of National Mental Health Month.
-This next series is expected to launch in July.

 This is not the first time that JCS has used mindfulness in its prevention curriculum.
 In the past year, JCS introduced a mindfulness initiative in area schools.
 “Be Well”, which was designed for middle and high school students, was implemented in Roland Park Country School, Bryn Mawr and Garrison Forest, while its counterpart, “beeWeLL”, was offered in preschools and early elementary classrooms.